 My Blog banner for Once A King, Now A Prince, A n Ira Blacker memoir.
 A rock and roll history or his celebrity lire.

-THE STORY CONTINUES: A ROCK AND ROLL MEMOIR
+ONCE A KING, NOW A PRINCE: A ROCK AND ROLL MEMOIR

+This rock and roll memoir doesn’t end with the final page of the book.
+It continues here.
+What you’ll find are the moments that didn’t make it into print—the conversations, the decisions, the risks, and the turning points as they actually happened.
+This is a music memoir told from the inside, where the story wasn’t observed—it was lived.
 It is also a music business memoir, because behind every moment was a deal, a calculation, a move that had to be made at exactly the right time.
 The reality of that world wasn’t just music—it was survival, instinct, and knowing when to act before the opportunity disappeared.

 At the bottom of this page, you’ll find links to my most recent posts.
 Each one expands on the world of Once A King, Now A Prince—from growing up in a highly dysfunctional family to life in the fast lane of sex, drugs, and rock and roll.
+Unlike many rock and roll autobiographies, this memoir was not written by a ghostwriter.
+I wrote it myself over the course of ten years.
+What you’ll read here and in the book comes directly from someone who lived it.

-Reading About Family Dysfunction
+Reading About Dysfunctional Family Stories

 Once A King, Now A Prince, A Memoir by Ira Blacker